 Too Much Good Stuff

 I’m certainly not going to knock the internet.
 On the contrary, the internet may feature a lot of useless information, however, it is also packed with highly informative and inspiring content.
 Perhaps, we ditch work and look at sites as they are more stimulating than our work tasks.
-In any case, you can spend hours on end watching and reading awe-inspiring content on just about every subject under the sun.
+You can spend hours on end watching and reading awe-inspiring content on just about every subject under the sun.
 In both cases, your eyes are bound to get strained.
 This is probably why many internet junkies use anti-glare or reading glasses from Felix Gray (click this link now for the website) or similar eyewear manufacturers.

 Self-Discipline is Difficult